Applying for your Visa

 Step 2: Pay SEVIS fee (J-1 Scholars only)

-After obtaining your Form DS-2019, J-1 Scholars must pay the SEVIS fee.
-The Department of Homeland Security collects this congressionally-mandated fee to cover the costs of updating SEVIS.
+After obtaining your Form DS-2019, J-1 Scholars must pay the I-901 SEVIS fee.
+The Department of Homeland Security collects this congressionally-mandated fee to cover the costs of updating SEVIS, a system that enables the U.S. Government to maintain updated information on F and J visa holders.

-If you have a credit card and access to the internet you may pay the SEVIS fee online.
+If you have a credit card you may pay the SEVIS fee online.

 Evidence of the SEVIS fee payment in the form of a receipt or a payment verification printout must be presented during your visa application interview at a U.S. embassy or consulate and at many U.S. ports of entry.
 Please have your SEVIS payment receipt ready upon entry and reentry to the U.S.